 The Company accrues for claims and contingencies when losses become probable and reasonably estimable.
 As of the end of each applicable reporting period, the Company reviews each of its matters and, where it is probable that a liability has been or will be incurred, the Company accrues for all probable and reasonably estimable losses.
 Where the Company can reasonably estimate a range of losses it may incur regarding such a matter, the Company records an accrual for the amount within the range that constitutes its best estimate.
-If the Company can reasonably estimate a range but no amount within the range appears to be a better estimate than any other, the Company uses the amount that is the low end of such range.
+If the Company uses the amount that is the low end of such range.
 As of March 31, 2023, the Company's estimate of the aggregate potential liability for legal matters that is possible but not probable is approximately \$150.0 million in excess of amounts accrued.